 - 3D printers to build realistic and detailed architectural models, often used to promote a project by showcasing the final result in 3D, in a visually striking way.

-3D printing low-cost architectural models
+3D printing cost-effective architectural models

-A 3D printed model of San Fransisco.
+A 3D printed model of San Francisco.

 While it can take several days to build an architectural model manually using wood or foam, 3D printing can deliver results in just hours.
 A 3D printer can operate overnight for the larger models, which take longer to print.